 Below are just some general tips that I have learned over the years.
 Hope you find them helpful too.

 Header photo by Mark Tepsic.
+This post generally applies to photographing in the United States.

 Tips for Becoming A Concert Photographer